mendersoftware/mender-docs/200.APIs/01.Overview/docs.md

 PUT, PATCH, & DELETE.
 The APIs make use of CORS (cross-origin-request) which also uses the OPTIONS request method.

-### Device and Integration APIs
+### Device and Management APIs

-The APIs are split into two types - device and integration.
-Device APIs are for device-originating requests, the Integration APIs are management APIs intended for use by the web UI.
+The APIs are split into two types - *Device* and *Management*.
+Device APIs are for device-originating requests, the Management APIs are APIs intended for use by the UI and other tools that manage devices, Artifacts or deployments across devices.